fpc/Lazarus/components/aissist/Readme.md

    - A "source" menu entry 'AI explain selected code' which will launch the AI and lets the AI provide an explanation of the selected code.

-The Demos directory contains a console and GUI demo of the AIClient class.
+The Demos directory contains a console and GUI demo of the LLMClient class and the various LLM provider APIS.

 They serve to demonstrate the API and can be used separately from the IDE.